rage/java-programming-fall-19/data/part-11/index.md

 </only-for-course-variant>

 <only-for-not-logged-in>
-  <deadline>Kirjaudu sisään nähdäksesi deadlinen tälle osalle</deadline>
+  <deadline>Log in to see the deadline for this part</deadline>
 </only-for-not-logged-in>

 <!-- Kurssimateriaalin yhdennessätoista osassa opit tulkitsemaan yksinkertaisia luokkakaavioita.
 Tutustut Javan pakkauksiin ja opit mistä `import`-lauseen osat muodostuvat.
 Harjoittelet Javan poikkeusten käyttöä ja opit sekä niiden käsittelyn että niiden eteenpäin heittämisen.
 Kertaat tiedon lukemista tiedostosta ja opit kirjoittamaan tietoa tiedostoon. -->

 In the eleventh part you'll learn to decypher simple class diagrams.
 You'll become familiar with packages in Java and learn what the different parts of an `import` statement mean.
 You'll practise using exceptions in Java: how to throw and handle them.
 You'll take another look at reading data from a file, and learn to write data to a file.

 Only the exercises for this part are currently available in English!